Help & Contact

 2.2 Compensation for inconvenience

-Where there is a Denial of Boarding caused by a situation within Condor’s control (excluding situations within Condor’s control but required for safety purposes), affected passengers may be entitled to compensation as follows:
+Where there is a Denial of Boarding or a passenger is informed of a cancellation or delay less than 14 days before the original departure time, and the cause of the Flight Disruption was within Condor’s control (excluding situations within Condor’s control but required for safety purposes), affected passengers may be entitled to compensation as follows:

-All of our terms and conditions of carriage (Tariff and GTBC) to, from or within Canada (in some cases including connecting flights) can be found online here: https://www.condor.com/us/help-contact/gtbc.jsp
+All of Condor’s terms and conditions of carriage to, from or within Canada (in some cases including connecting flights) can be found in Condor’s Tariff, online here: https://www.condor.com/us/help-contact/canada-gtbc-and-tariff.jsp

 Information on lost or damaged baggage.